Miss World America: History

 In 2014, in an effort from Julia Morley who wanted all national directors to hold a national pageant to select the representative of their country as opposed to only designate, Christopher Wilmer, the organizer of the Miss United States pageant, was appointed as the national director of Miss World in the United States.

-As a result, the winner of Miss United States 2014 was selected to compete at Miss World because she met the age requirements of the international pageant.
+As a result, the winner of Miss United States 2014, Elizabeth Safrit, was selected to compete at Miss World because she met the age requirements of the international pageant.
 In 2015, Wilmer reinstated the Miss World America pageant in order to properly reflect Miss World's age and contest requirements.
 Miss World America was held in 2015 and 2016.

-In 2017, Lynne Scott Safrit and her daughter Elizabeth Safrit, became co-national directors of Miss World in the United States and created America's Miss World and Miss Teen World America.
+In 2017, Lynne Scott Safrit and her daughter Elizabeth Safrit, became co-national directors of Miss World in the United States and created 'America's Miss World' and Miss Teen World America.

 In 2018, Michael Blakey became the national director of Miss World in the United States with assistance from Liz Fuller.
-The pageant went back to being named Miss World America.
-In 2019, the Miss Teen World America pageant made a return.
+The pageant went back to being named 'Miss World America'.
+In December 2021, Miss World America 2018 (and then Miss Earth USA 2021), Marisa Butler, and Miss World America 2020, Alissa Andereg, along with several other former state titleholders, interviewed with Jezebel describing their time with the Miss World America organization as 'disrespectful' and 'predatory.'

+In 2023, Michael Blakey lost the license to Miss World and Ekta and Sanjay Saini, the parents of Miss World America 2021, Shree Saini, became the new national directors of Miss World America.